Benjamin Goethe: 2022 – Silver Cup title

-2023
+2023 – McLaren move

 At the beginning of 2023, Goethe returned to take part in the Dubai 24 Hours, this time partnering brother Oliver, father Roald, Stuart Hall and Jordan Grogor in the GT4 category, with the team ending up as the winners within said class.
 During the same winter, the Dane teamed up with Marvin Kirchhöfer and Alexander West at Garage 59 for the GT class of the Asian Le Mans Series.
 Goethe continued his relationship with Garage 59 for the remainder of the season, embarking on a full-season GT World Challenge Europe campaign in the Pro class.
 In the Sprint Cup, Goethe formed a pairing with Nicolai Kjærgaard, while Kirchhöfer completed the Endurance Cup trio.
+Both campaigns were discrete, as Goethe finished 13th in the Sprint Cup and 24th in the Endurance Cup standings.

+2024

+After retiring from the 2024 Dubai 24 Hours due to an electrical failure, Goethe returned to Garage 59 for full seasons in the Sprint and Endurance cups.
+In tandem with Tom Gamble in the Sprint Cup, Goethe finished in the top ten in each of the ten races, finishing sixth in the standings after capping off the campaign with third place in Barcelona.

 Personal life

-Goethe is part of a racing family, with his father Roald having been a competitor in the FIA World Endurance Championship, and his younger brother Oliver Goethe currently racing in the FIA Formula 3 Championship.
-He is also a descendant of famous German writer Johann Wolfgang von Goethe.
+Goethe is part of a racing family, with his father Roald having been a competitor in the FIA World Endurance Championship, and his younger brother Oliver is currently racing in the FIA Formula 2 Championship.

+He was educated at the Millfield School, which is located in Somerset.